-The Nova Scotia Agricultural College offers a two-year program in Plant Science to help students prepare themselves for careers on farms as plant specialists or as plant science technicians in farm-related services and industries.
+The Nova Scotia Agricultural College offers a two-year program in Plant Science to prepare students for careers on farms as plant specialists or as plant science technicians in agronomy, horticulture or ornamental horticulture related services and industries.

 High school graduation with three university preparatory courses in English, two in Mathematics, one in Biology, and one in Chemistry, or satisfactory completion of the Pre-Tech semester, is required.